sengupta/scilab-maxima/README.md

 I suggest you reconsider the use of this toolbox for any symbolic computation needs in production.
 Here are a few possible alternatives.

 * The [SciMax](http://forge.scilab.org/index.php/p/scimax/) toolbox by Calixte Denizet also integrates with Maxima.
-* There is a [Symbolic Computing](http://forge.scilab.org/index.php/p/symcomp/) toolbox by @jorgeecardona on Scilab Forge.
+* There is a [Symbolic Computing](http://forge.scilab.org/index.php/p/symcomp/) toolbox by [Jorge Cardona](https://github.com/jorgeecardona) on Scilab Forge.
 I'm not sure what the status is with this project.